 The multispecies coalescent, also known as gene tree-species tree methods, have proven to be a useful alternative to concatenation-based approaches, allowing estimation of phylogeny while accounting for different gene histories (Brandley et al. 2015; Eytan et al. 2015; Peloso et al. 2016; Prum et al. 2015; Pyron et al. 2014; Ruane et al. 2015; Song et al. 2012).
 However, some have contended that the multispecies coalescent approach can in some cases produce a biologically unrealistic tree, or a tree with less resolution than ML trees based on concatenated data (Kimball et al. 2013; McCormack et al. 2013; Mirarab et al. 2014).
 The use of multispecies coalescent for datasets based on transcriptomes, UCEs, and AHE data has been proposed to be problematic, as it has been suggested that these data types violate the multispecies coalescent model and the quality of these data may lead to incorrect species trees (Gatesy and Springer 2014; Simmons and Gatesy 2015; Springer and Gatesy 2016).
 In opposition, UCE and AHE advocates have supported the application of the multispecies coalescent (Edwards et al. 2016).

 In this study, we obtained mixed results from multispecies coalescent analyses.
 The species tree from dataset 4 had high bootstrap support (Fig. S5) and a high degree of congruence to the ML tree based on concatenation (Fig. 6a-c), whereas the ASTRAL analysis from dataset 2 (Fig. S4) had many nodes that were poorly supported compared to the ML tree based on concatenation (Fig. 4b).
-The number of loci and the length of each locus was greater for dataset 4 than for dataset 2; both of these factors are known to produce more accurate species tree estimations when they are greater (Mirarab et al. 2014).
+The number of loci and the length of each locus was greater for dataset 4 than for dataset 2; both of these factors are known to produce more accurate species tree estimations (Mirarab et al. 2014).
 The ML tree from dataset 2, based on concatenation (Fig. 4b) also did not provide strong support for the backbone of Lepidoptera, but provided strong support for some shallow nodes that were low in the ASTRAL species tree (Figs. 4b, S4).
 The number and length of loci, as well as the amount of missing data and taxa, are known to make species tree estimation difficult (Mirarab et al. 2014), which is especially true for a group thought to have resulted from a rapid radiation.

 Lepidoptera relationships